mongodb/mongodb-atlas-kubernetes/docs/dev/ci.md

 - **Local Tests**: which includes `unit tests`, `linting` and things like that.
 - **Cloud Tests**: which test the operator against Atlas QA cloud performing real resource provisioning actions.
 These include not both `integration` and `end to end` (`e2e`) tests.

-Both tests differ mainly in cost: **Local Tests** are cheap because they run in a few minutes and are reliable, while **Cloud Tests** take about an hour to run, can be flaky and require access to certain secrets to manage cloud infrastructure.
+Both tests differ mainly in cost: **Local Tests** are cheap because they don't consume remote resources, while **Cloud Tests** a longer time to run, can be flaky, and consume remote cloud infrastructure.
 For this reason not all PRs should always run **Cloud Tests**.

 Here are the reasons or situations to skip *Cloud Tests*:

 - **Draft PRs should not run Cloud Tests** by default.
 - **Changes not affecting production code should not need to run Cloud tests** most of the time.
-- **External PRs from forked repositories should also not run Cloud Tests** by default, as they will get access to cloud resources without any vet the changes to check whether or not such access is reasonable and safe.
+- **External PRs from forked repositories should also not run Cloud Tests** by default.

 On other occasions, project maintainers will want to enforce that **Cloud Tests** will run, for example: